stinger0962/LeetCode/the_skyline_problem.md

 ---

 ### Analysis of the Requirement

-Fisrt, this is a complicted, integrated problem.
+Fisrt, this is a complicated, integrated problem.
 It doesn't ask a single aspect of programming, but a combination of a set of knowledge.

 Let's first tackle down the long text into simple question.
 What does this problem really ask for?